guthriec/chriswguthrie/_posts/2025-10-23-robust-mdps.md

 Beyond the frequentist confidence interval, there seems to be a wide variety of approaches to learning uncertainty sets:

 - Some research takes a Bayesian approach to learning RMDPs.
 In particular Derman et al. 2020[^bayes] propose a Bayesian DQN algorithm (along with some theoretical analysis) which promises both robustness and adaptiveness to non-stationary dynamics.
 This adaptiveness is especially interesting, since it helps potentially alleviate the "overly conservative" tendencies of robust RL.
 - "Distributionally robust RL" takes a slightly different tack.
-Rather than identifying uncertainty sets as confidence intervals, distributional approaches build an uncertainty set based on a "ball" of probability distributions, e.g. by using KL divergence regions around the optimal policy from each state.[^drrl] **Beware**: it seems that there is a lot of fuzziness in the literature around "robust RL", "distributionally robust RL", "distributional RL"... and that the boundaries between these approaches is not super well defined.
+Rather than identifying uncertainty sets as confidence intervals, distributional approaches build an uncertainty set based on a "ball" of probability distributions, e.g. by using KL divergence regions around the optimal policy from each state.[^drrl] **Beware**: it seems that there is a lot of fuzziness in the literature around "robust RL", "distributionally robust RL", "distributional RL"... and that the boundaries between these approaches are not super well defined.

 [^bayes]: Derman, E., Mankowitz, D., Mann, T., & Mannor, S. (2020, August).
 A bayesian approach to robust reinforcement learning.
 In Uncertainty in Artificial Intelligence (pp. 648-658).
 PMLR.